ra1ph2/IBM-Translation-Model/README.md

 # IBM-Translation-Model
-Implementation of IBM Translation Model 1 and 2 with some improvements for partial fulfilment of CS F469
+Implementation of IBM Translation Model 1 and 2 with some improvements for partial fulfilment of CS F469 (Information Retrieval)